William II of Sicily: Wars with Egypt and Byzantine Empire

 Unable to revive the African dominion, William directed his attack on Ayyubid Egypt, from which Saladin threatened the Latin kingdom of Jerusalem.
 In July 1174, 30,000 men were landed before Alexandria, but Saladin's arrival forced the Sicilians to re-embark in disorder.
 A better prospect opened in the confusion in Byzantine affairs which followed the death of Manuel Comnenus (1180), and William took up the old design and feud against the Byzantine Empire.
 Dyrrhachium was captured (11 June 1185).
 Afterwards while the army (allegedly 80,000 men including 5,000 knights) marched upon Thessalonica, the fleet (200 ships) sailed towards the same target capturing on their way the Ionian islands of Corfu, Cephalonia, Ithaca and Zakynthos.
 In August 1185, Thessalonica fell to the joint attack of the Sicilian fleet and army and was subsequently sacked.

 The troops then marched upon the capital, but the army of the emperor Isaac Angelus, under the general Alexios Branas, defeated the invaders on the banks of the Strymon (7 November 1185).
 Thessalonica was at once abandoned and in 1189 William made peace with Isaac, abandoning all the conquests.
 He was now planning to induce the crusading armies of the West to pass through his territories, and seemed about to play a leading part in the Third Crusade.
 His admiral Margarito, a naval genius equal to George of Antioch, with 60 vessels kept the eastern Mediterranean open for the Franks, and forced the strong Saladin to retire from before Tripoli in the spring of 1188.

 Palermo in mourning for the death of William II, from the Liber ad honorem Augusti by Peter of Eboli.

 Death

 In November 1189 William died at Palermo, leaving no children, although Robert of Torigni records a short-lived son in 1181: Bohemond, who was named Duke of Apulia.

 After his death Norman officials led by Matthew of Ajello supported his cousin Tancred to succeed him, instead of Constance, in order to avoid German rule.
+Tancred was not merely a court candidate: as count of Lecce, and as lord in the so-called principality of Taranto, he already possessed a substantial mainland power base in southern Apulia.